openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 declarations, and scopes.

-Each entity in a |LANG| program---a variable, a constant, a class, a type, a function, a method, etc.---is introduced via *declaration*.
+Each entity in a |LANG| program---a variable, a constant, a class, a type, a function, a method, etc.---is introduced via a *declaration*.
 An entity declaration assigns a *name* to the entity declared.
 Further in the program text, the name is used to refer to the entity.